jiripavelka/b2e/README.md

 # Box To Eclipse

-> Manage multiple source folders in one project in Eclipse
+> Manage multiple source folders in one Eclipse project

-This script copies project source files from a source folder into a project in Eclipse.
-It keeps track of individual source folders using branches and automatic commits in git.
+This script copies project source files from a synced Box folder into an Eclipse project.
+It keeps track of individual source folders using git branches and automatic committing.

 ## Requirements